dfs99/ID3_DecisionTree/README.md

 # ID3 Decision Tree Algorithm

-The repository itself contains an implementation for the well-know ID3 algorithm.
+The repository itself contains an implementation for the well-known ID3 algorithm.
 The implementation carried out uses a LIFO to apply backtracking instead of recursive calls.